rydmike/squircle_study/README.md

 In this study, a package called `figma_squircle` is used as reference.
 This package is used and regarded by many as the **best Flutter approximation** of the **iOS Squircle** shape.
 To verify this, it should be compared with actual iOS SwiftUI produced shapes.
 As a starting point, it is used for comparisons and for findings presented in this study.

-With the Flutter **squircle_study** app in this repo used for this study, you can cross compare any two selected shapes at different sizes and curvature.
+With the Flutter **squircle_study** app in this repo used for this study, you can cross compare any two selected shapes at different sizes and curvature, with or without border.

 In the Flutter GitHub repo, the [issue #91523](https://github.com/flutter/flutter/issues/91523) is used to track the implementation of an iOS matching continuously rounded rectangle.

 ## Summary of Findings

-The `ContinuousRectangleBorder` in Flutter SDK is a super ellipses shape, but it is not a match for the one used in iOS UI elements.
+The `ContinuousRectangleBorder` in Flutter SDK is a super ellipses shape, but it is not a match for the one used in iOS on UI elements.

 The package `figma_squircle` is an implementation of the squircle used in **Figma**.
-The Figma Squircle claims to be a match for the iOS shape when used with smoothing factor 0.6.
+The Figma Squircle claims to be a match for the iOS shape when used with smoothing factor **0.6**.
 It may be a good match when used border radius is lower than half of the shape's stadium radius, this should still be verified.
 At a higher radius than 0.5x of the shape's stadium radius, the shape starts to approach a standard circular border curvature.
-At stadium radius, it is identical to a circular stadium shape.
+At stadium (also sometimes referred to as capsule or pill) radius, it is identical to a circular stadium shape.
 Which is not a continuously rounded stadium shape.
 The shape also **breaks down** at border radius higher than the shape's stadium radius.

 There is a less known package called `smooth_corner`, that produces identical shapes to `figma_squircle`.
 It does **not** break down at border radius higher than the shape's stadium radius.
+However, it does not lerp animate radius and border width changes.

-The performance impact of using **any** other shape than **RoundedRectangleBorder** has been mentioned, at least Tweet comments.
-They typically mention the **FigmaSquircle**, even for just the SDK **ContinuousRectangleBorder**, but even more so for the `figma_squircle`.
+The performance impact of using **any** other shape than **RoundedRectangleBorder** has been mentioned, at least in X/Twitter posts and comments.
+They typically mention the **FigmaSquircle**, but also the SDK `ContinuousRectangleBorder`, but more often the `figma_squircle` package.
 The **performance impact** of the shapes should be studied further.
-See **Appendix A**, at the end of the study report for more info.
+See **Appendix A** at the end of the study report for more info about reported performance issue.

 Some shapes may not implement linear interpolation correctly, and probably none of them implement shape transform from one `ShapeBorder` to another Flutter SDK `ShapeBorder`, like most Flutter SDK `ShapeBorder`s do.
 A proper Flutter iOS squircle shape should do all of these things correctly.